Skrobson/karbonit-utils/README.md

 ## Using

-Add tis repo as submodule.
+Add this repo as submodule.

 conan package in prepare.